Stratification for Nonlinear Semidefinite Programming: Preliminaries

-In later discussions, when the dependence of $\alpha$, $\beta$, and $\gamma$ on $A$ can be seen clearly from the context, we often drop $A$ from these notations.
-Denote the positive and negative inertia indices of $A$ by $p:= |\alpha(A)|$ and $q:= |\gamma(A)|$, respectively.
-Consider the eigenvalue decomposition of $A$
+When the context is unambiguous, we suppress the explicit dependence on $A$ and simply write $\alpha$, $\beta$, and $\gamma$.
+The positive and negative inertia indices of $A$ are denoted by $p:= |\alpha|$ and $q:= |\gamma|$, respectively.
+The eigenvalue decomposition of $A$ takes the block form